 The Mi Equity in Education Emergency Fund will ensure that teachers and schools can continue to rely on Mi’s support to improve student outcomes.
-It will also fund specific needs, such as Rosa’s, that is, the need for lab kits (specifically designed and tailored to AP STEM curricula by our industry partners) for science studies in the upcoming school year.
+It also funds specific needs, such as Rosa’s need for lab kits (specifically designed and tailored to AP STEM curricula by our industry partners) for science studies in the upcoming school year.

 By supporting this effort, you will be helping us to meet this challenging moment by funding uniquely innovative programs and solutions to those who need it most.
-And together, we will combat the widening gap in equity, including extended summer learning loss, through effective responsiveness and proactive supports for underserved students.
+And together, we will combat the widening gap in equity through effective responsiveness and proactive supports for underserved students.
 As daunting as the task may seem, it is achievable with your help.

 Our goal is to raise $1.5 million through this campaign.
-You may choose to donate to a specific initiative within the fund, such as our Science from Home: Lab Kits for Distance Learning or Mi’s Student Supports and Subsidies, or to the Mi Equity in Education Emergency Fund as a whole.
-Either way, your support will go directly to ensuring that thousands of underserved students get the tools and skills they need to rise to the challenge and prepare themselves for a lifetime of achievement.
+You may choose to donate to a specific initiative within the fund, such as our Science from Home: Lab Kits for Distance Learning (fully funded) or Mi’s Student Supports and Subsidies, or to the Mi Equity in Education Emergency Fund as a whole.
+Either way, your support will ensure that thousands of underserved students get the tools and skills they need to rise to the challenge and prepare themselves for a lifetime of achievement.

 Learn about Student Supports and Subsidies